 This course provides an introduction to concepts, issues and processes in nursing research.
 Emphasis is on the research role, critical analysis, and evaluation of published research in nursing practice.
-Prerequisite: MTH 310 or equivalent with a grade of C or better.
+Prerequisite: MTH 310 or equivalent with a grade of "C" or better.

-Residency for Distance Learning Program I 0.5 HOUR FA, SP
+Distance Education Success Strategies and Program Overview 0.5 HOUR FA, SP